-For a source, the status - "present" (ON) / "not present" (OFF) - must also be evaluated using the linked main variable.
-The internal BOOL data type variables are best suited to this.
-The source can then be linked to the rest of the topology using a switch or a disconnector (as is common in reality), so that only the position of the switch forwards the color of the source.
+The status of a source ("present" (ON) / "not present" (OFF)) is also evaluated using the linked main variable.
+For this evaluation, a BOOL data type variable of the internal driver is recommended.
+Then (as is usual in practice) the source can be linked to the rest of the topology via a switch or disconnector.
+As a result, it is possible to forward the color of the source - depending on the position of the switch.

-Note: for the main variable of a source that is connected to the network by means of a switch/disconnector, such as ground for example, create an internal driver variable, configure it with calculation network and initial value 1 ("always present").0 Alternatively, you can also link a source to a process variable directly (the source and its switch in one) if you do not need any topological interlockings when switching the source.
+Note: For the main variable of a source that is connected to the network via a switch/disconnector (ground, for example), create a variable for the internal driver.
+For this variable, configure the Calculation properties with the value network and Initial value with value 1 ("always present").
+You can find this properties in the Internal Variable variable property group.
+Alternatively, you can also link a source to the process variable directly (the source and its switch in one).
+As a result, you can deactivate or avoid the topological interlocking when switching the source.